tjhillard/steller-css/README.md

 Steller is a utility-first CSS framework that serves as the foundation of your application's design system.
 It includes built-in smart defaults for building responsive, accesible, and visually consistent user interfaces.
 Unlike other CSS frameworks, Steller has no opinion on the actual end appearance of your application, it is simply a bridge for your design system and your application's styling.

->Open-source development of Steller is proudly sponsored by [Snap!
-Raise](https://www.snap-raise.com/).

 ## Features
 * Simple configuration & setup ⚙️
 * Grid system built with CSS Grid 📏